-As of November 9, 2020 the VADOC Emergency Operation Center PPE staff and regional managers had distributed more than 1 million units of PPE to VADOC facilities and offices.
+As of August 19, 2021, the VADOC Emergency Operation Center had distributed more than 6.2 million units of PPE to VADOC facilities and offices.

 The VADOC continues to plan for every possible contingency.
 When necessary, staff members are moved between facilities, following COVID precautions, to fill necessary posts.